-The midterms are not comprehensive.
-Final and make-up exam will be cumulative.
+The Final and the make-up exam will be cumulative.
 Since economics is an integrated discipline, to do well in the exams you should not forget the basic materials you have learned before.

 As we move on in the course, you will notice that chapters build up on the knowledge of earlier chapters.
 This means you need to seek help early if you need it.
 You are welcome to come to my office for theoretical material help.